brightcoast/DevOpsFor/DevOps4NonDevs/presentation.md

 ---

-# Umm...Why would Non-Geeks we care about DevOps?
+# Umm...Why would Non-Geeks care about DevOps?

 - DevOps is really about better ways to deliver value across an entire system/department/organization.
 - oh, and...